blanktphan/roadmap.sh-solutions/frontend-project/02-basic-html-website/README.md

 ![alt text](image-1.png)

+You can vote on the solution to this problem at the [link](https://roadmap.sh/projects/basic-html-website/solutions?u=683bb642d3156c8eaf44200b).

 ## The Challenge

 Create simple HTML only website with multiple pages.
-[Vote this Solutions](https://roadmap.sh/projects/basic-html-website/solutions?u=683bb642d3156c8eaf44200b)

 > Goal of this project is to teach you how to structure a website using HTML i.e. different sections of a website like header, footer, navigation, main content, sidebars etc. Do not style the website, only focus on the structure.
 Styling will be done in separate projects.